 FDA Submissions

-Several types of premarket submissions can be made to FDA.
-In order to legally market a device in the US, the most common forms of premarket submissions to FDA are the 510(k) premarket notification submission and the PMA premarket approval.
-Another lesser known premarket submission is the de novo submission.
-Each of these submission types result in a determination by FDA that clears [510(k)], approves [PMA], or grants [de novo] marketing rights to the successful submitter.
-Other submissions to FDA include Pre-submissions (Pre-subs), Investigational Device Exemptions (IDE), Humanitarian Device Exemptions (HDE), and Master Files, to name a few.
+Several types of submissions can be made to FDA, regarding a new or modified medical device being introduced to the US market.
+In order to legally market a device in the US, the most common forms of market authorization submissions to FDA are the 510(k) premarket notification submission and the PMA premarket approval.
+Another lesser known premarket submission is the De Novo petition; however, with more novel technologies and new intended uses coming to the device industry, the De Novo pathway is becoming more common.
+Each of these submission types result in a determination by FDA that clears [510(k)], approves [PMA], or grants [De Novo] marketing rights to the successful submitter.
+Other submissions to FDA include Pre-Submissions (Pre-Subs), Breakthrough Device Designation Request Q-Submissions, Investigational Device Exemptions (IDE), Humanitarian Device Exemptions (HDE), and Master Files, to name a few.
 The most commonly made submissions are described in more detail below.
+Please contact Ken Block Consulting (KBC) to discuss these FDA submissions and how our team can help you achieve US market introduction for your medical devices.

 510(k) Submission

-Each person who wants to market in the U.S., a Class I, II, and III device intended for human use, for which a Premarket Approval (PMA) is not required, must submit a 510(k) submission to FDA unless the device is exempt from 510(k) requirements of the Federal Food, Drug, and Cosmetic Act (the Act) and does not exceed the limitations of exemptions in part .9 of the device classification regulation chapters (e.g., 21 CFR 862.9, 21 CFR 864.9).
-A 510(k) is a premarket submission made to FDA to demonstrate that the device to be marketed is at least as safe and effective (substantially equivalent) to a legally marketed device that is not subject to PMA.
-Submitters must compare their device to one or more similar legally marketed devices (predicates) and make and support their substantial equivalency claims.
-Until the submitter receives an order declaring a device SE, the submitter may not proceed to market the device.
-Once the device is determined to be SE, it can then be marketed in the U.S.
+Each person who wants to market (i.e., promote, advertise, arrange to distribute, etc.) within the US any Class I, II, and III device intended for human use, for which a Premarket Approval (PMA) or De Novo petition is not required, must submit a 510(k) submission to FDA unless the device is exempt from 510(k) requirements of the Federal Food, Drug, and Cosmetic Act (the Act) and does not exceed the limitations of exemptions in part .9 of the device classification regulation chapters (e.g., 21 CFR 862.9, 21 CFR 864.9).
+A 510(k) is a premarket notification (a type of US regulatory submission) made to FDA to demonstrate that the device to be marketed/distributed is at least as safe and effective (substantially equivalent) to a legally marketed device that is not subject to PMA.
+Submitters must compare their device to one or more similar legally marketed devices (predicates) and make and support their substantial equivalency claims with objective evidence.
+Until the submitter receives an order declaring a device substantially equivalent (SE), the submitter may not proceed to market or distribute the device.
+Once the device is determined to be SE, it can then be marketed and distributed in the US.

 PMA